HomeArticlesComparisonJSON to YAML vs SQL vs TypeScript

 }

-This is pure compile-time safety — the interface exists only while your code is being type-checked and is completely erased from the compiled JavaScript output.
-It catches mistakes like user.emial (typo) or passing a string where a number is expected, but it provides zero protection against malformed data arriving at runtime — a null where a string was expected will pass right through unless you also validate it.
-This is the key limitation that leads teams toward Zod for anything touching an external API or user input.
+This is pure compile-time safety.
+The interface exists only while your code is being type-checked and gets completely erased from the compiled JavaScript output.
+It catches mistakes like user.emial (typo) or passing a string where a number is expected, but it provides zero protection against malformed data arriving at runtime.
+A null where a string was expected passes right through unless you also validate it.
+This is the key limitation that pushes teams toward Zod for anything touching an external API or user input.

-Interfaces generated this way are best treated as a fast first draft: rename the generic root type name, mark fields that your API documentation says are optional with ?, and split deeply nested structures into their own named interfaces for readability.
+Treat interfaces generated this way as a fast first draft.
+Rename the generic root type name, mark fields your API documentation says are optional with ?, and split deeply nested structures into their own named interfaces for readability.

 Best suited for: typing known-shape API responses, internal data structures, config objects consumed only by trusted, already-validated sources.